vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

 NAME                                      URL                                                     LATESTCREATED       LATESTREADY         READY   REASON service.serving.knative.dev/kn-ps-slack   http://kn-ps-slack.vmware-functions.veba.vebatest.com   kn-ps-slack-00001   kn-ps-slack-00001   True
-➜  kn-ps-slack git:(development) ✗

 ```

-If we then create a VM named "prod-testvm" and power on it off, we should have success!
+If we then create a VM named "prod-testvm" and power it off, we should have success!

 <img src="./img/kn-ps-slack-alert2.png" width="60%" align="center" class="border m-1 p-1"/>

-You will also be able to see the alert in Sockeye by searching for the VmPoweredOffEvent:
+You will also be able to see the alert in Sockeye by searching for the `VmPoweredOffEvent`:

 <img src="./img/kn-ps-slack-alert3.png" width="100%" align="center" class="border m-1 p-1"/>